 Still, it was this realization that left me feeling betrayed by my idealism and needing to let go of this falsehood of their loftiness compared to my own shortcomings.
 They were no different from me—not better, not worse.

-People certainly looks at the outward appearance, but Jesus said this concerning the deception of those who kept up appearances:
+People certainly look at outward appearance, but Jesus said this concerning the deception of those who kept up appearances:

 You are like whitewashed tombs, which look beautiful on the outside but on the inside are full of the bones of the dead and everything unclean.
 In the same way, on the outside you appear to people as righteous but on the inside you are full of hypocrisy and wickedness.